MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-III-Office-Special-Education-Rehabilitative-Services-Department-Education/part-361-State-Vocational-Rehabilitation-Services-Program/subpart-A-General/section-361.5.md

 (B) To the extent necessary, the provision of appropriate assessment activities to obtain necessary additional data to make the eligibility determination and assignment;

 (ii) To the extent additional data are necessary to make a determination of the employment outcomes and the nature and scope of vocational rehabilitation services to be included in the individualized plan for employment of an eligible individual, a comprehensive assessment to determine the unique strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice, including the need for supported employment, of the eligible individual.
-This comprehensive assessment -
+This comprehensive assessment—

 (A) Is limited to information that is necessary to identify the rehabilitation needs of the individual and to develop the individualized plan for employment of the eligible individual;

-(B) Uses as a primary source of information, to the maximum extent possible and appropriate and in accordance with confidentiality requirements -
+(B) Uses as a primary source of information, to the maximum extent possible and appropriate and in accordance with confidentiality requirements—

 (*1*) Existing information obtained for the purposes of determining the eligibility of the individual and assigning priority for an order of selection described in § 361.36 for the individual; and